MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-bot.md

 * **Bot** that's automatically registered with the Microsoft Azure Bot Service

 > [!TIP]
-> If you haven't created a Teams app project before, you might find it helpful to follow [these instructions](../build-your-first-app/build-and-run.md) that explain projects in more detail.
+> If you haven't created a Teams app project before, you might find it helpful to follow [these instructions](../build-your-first-app/build-and-run.md) explaining the projects in more detail.

 1. In Visual Studio Code, select **Microsoft Teams** :::image type="icon" source="../assets/icons/vsc-toolkit.png"::: on the left Activity Bar and choose **Create a new Teams app**.
 1. When prompted, sign in with your Microsoft 365 development account.